palidintheonly/MonkeyServerLogger/README.md

 3. **Configure Categories**: Select which log categories to enable
 4. **Set Up Channels**: Optionally configure separate channels for different log categories
 5. **Set Ignore Rules**: Configure channels or roles to ignore if needed
+6. **Enable Modmail**: Enable the modmail system if desired during setup or later using the setup command

 ## Command Usage Examples